Please consult https://hr.unc.edu/careers/ for up-to-date employment opportunities

 Postdoctoral and Staff Research Positions in the Hahn Lab, University of North Carolina at Chapel Hill

-- We seek staff members to develop and maintain microscopes that work in conjunction with the molecules described above, and to apply molecular imaging tools.
-Experience with cutting edge microscopy, application of biosensors / chemogenetics / optogenetics, or coding / image analysis would be helpful.
+- We seek staff members to collaborate with users applying molecular imaging tools.
+Experience with cutting edge microscopy and any of the following would be helpful: advanced microscopes / microscope automation and alignment / biosensors / chemogenetics / optogenetics / image analysis / lasers / optics.
 Positions at the BS or PhD level are available.

 The University of North Carolina at Chapel Hill Department of Pharmacology, Computational Medicine Program Assistant Professor (Tenure Track)